 Green vegetables are “free selections,” meaning they are guilt free.
 You can eat all of the spinach, lettuce, cauliflower, broccoli, asparagus, and other greens you want.
 Add seasoning, citrus, hot sauce, or balsamic for flavor.
 Avoid high carbohydrate vegetables, such as potatoes, corn, rice, squash, and beets.
 Avoid sauces and creamy dressings, both calorie-dense.
 Check nutrition labels on all packaged foods to know what your eating.

 Medical and Surgical Options

 If you’re watching your diet closely but are still stuck above your goal weight, prescription or non-prescription appetite suppressant medications can help you further diminish intake.
 Controlling hunger results in fewer meals, and smaller portions at each meal.
 Forget about desserts.
 Eat to survive, not for pleasure.
-Imagine yourself an athlete in training, and eschew the high calorie foods offered at most social gatherings.
+Imagine yourself an athlete in training, and eschew the high-calorie foods offered at most social gatherings.
 Although not for weight loss, liposuction can remove bulges that remain once you get to your desired weight.
 The areas most commonly treated are waist, flanks, inner and outer thighs, and buttocks.
-Weight loss surgery, such as lap-band or gastric bypass, are reserved for the most severely overweight or obese who are repeatedly unable to achieve stable, long lasting weight control by any other measures.
+Weight loss surgery, such as lap-band or gastric bypass, is reserved for the most severely overweight or obese who are repeatedly unable to achieve stable, long-lasting weight control by any other measures.